 When More is Not Better

 To make matters worse, along with increasing intensity, experts predict that the frequency of these types of weather-related events will also grow.
 Increasing numbers of climate change-driven emergencies exacerbate the problems faced by communities, regions, and fire departments.
-More frequent events reduce the time fire departments and communities must recoup from one event to the next.
+More frequent events reduce fire departments’ time, and communities must recoup from one event to the next.

 The Escalating Time Problem

-Many weather-related fire events are also seeing an increase in the length of the event as well as the seasonal conditions that are conducive to these types of events.
+Many weather-related fire events are also seeing an increase in their length and the seasonal conditions conducive to them.
 Perhaps the most concerning is the lengthening of the wildland fire season.

 In addition, data reflects that the duration of wildland fires is also increasing.
 It is taking longer to control these events, which translates into more costs and more resources expended in the efforts.
 With the expectation that weather patterns will continue to change and contribute to longer fire seasons, regional planners must plan to meet the resource needs of these events.